carlos-UX-codes/dummyGitHub_trial/README.md

 # dummyGitHub_trial
-Just testing how the Beautiful_Mind group will work w/ GitHub or in branches.
+Just testing how the Beautiful_Mind group will work w/ GitHub.